waggle-sensor/sensors/README.md

 ## Firmware
 Firmware version 4 is based on version 3, which means that the sensors that had been on the coresense boards are working the same method.
 Libraries that have been used for version 2 and 3 are implemented on the new version, so that the type of sensor values are the same with the previous versions.
 Some of the data are sent as byte values as they are collected from a sensor directly, and some of the sensor values are calculated, such as to temperature in celsius.

-Two big difference between this new firmware and the old version are: 1) ability to request specific sensor data when a user wants, and 2) expansibility to use a new sensor without flashing a new firmware if the sensor talks through serial, SPI, or I2C (plug-in and play).
+Two big difference between this new firmware and the old version are: 1) ability to request specific sensor data when a user wants, and 2) expansibility to use a new sensor without flashing a new firmware if the sensor talks through serial, SPI, I2C (plug-in and play), analog read, and digital read.
 Serial (Serial1, Serial2, and Serial3), SPI, and I2C on metsense board are available to use with new sensors if they can communicate through one of those communication methods.

 When a user collects data from sensors on coreboards, the user can use customized universal I2C function or sensor specific implemented functions.
 To use the sensor specific functions, wire communication (I2C) is initialized when a coresense boards is powered on.
 But for Serial and SPI, there are no sensor specific functions but only customized universal serial and SPI function.